 The L.A.
 Department of Water and Power began replacing nearly 100-year-old power lines cutting through Topanga State Park when the project was stopped within days of starting by environmentalists.

-This project will help ensure power reliability and safety and help reduce wildfire threats they said at the time it was stopped within days because of radical environmentalists.
+This project will help ensure power reliability and safety and help reduce wildfire threats, they said at the time.

 Did you know any of that?

-So this I think this thing, what we've gone through in the Palisades is gonna be unprecedented in the in the uh regard as the toxins are so unbelievable because there were so many EVs there, uh those EV charging stations, solar panels, and basically it's with all the lithium ion um that has been burning like crazy.
+So I think this thing, what we've gone through in the Palisades, is going to be unprecedented in the regard as the toxins are so unbelievable because there were so many EVs there, those EV charging stations, solar panels.

-I remember the I-15 was closed for like almost a month when one truck with EV with uh batteries spilled over and it took them like a month to put the fire out.
+I remember the I-15 was closed for like almost a month when one truck with EV with batteries spilled over and it took them like a month to put the fire out.

 What are your plans?